 Early-onset Androgenetic Alopecia

 Why do so many men lose their hair?
-Maybe it’s genetic, or maybe for some men it’s just part of getting older, but when it happens to young men, maybe there’s more to the story.
+Maybe it’s genetic, but when it happens to young men, maybe there’s more to the story.

 In young men, early onset androgenetic alopecia (AGA), may be an indication of insulin resistance not revealed by other signs and symptoms.
 A meta-analysis of hormonal profiles in young men with early-onset AGA showed that compared to men without alopecia, young men with the condition had higher fasting insulin, HOMA-IR, and triglycerides, with slightly higher BMI, and lower HDL-C—all indicating that the men with AGA were affected more strongly by insulin.
 The study authors wrote, “Early-onset AGA might represent a phenotypic sign of the male PCOS-equivalent.”